Store

 Tiredness

-An image of a woman pinching the bridge of her nose while on the computerAlthough fatigue is a natural reaction to all the changes your body is going through, severe tiredness can be a sign of other conditions that can often accompany menopause: Adrenal Fatigue Syndrome (AFS) or low thyroid function.
+An image of a woman pinching the bridge of her nose while on the computerAlthough fatigue is a natural reaction to all the changes your body is going through, severe tiredness can be a sign of other conditions that can often accompany menopause: Adrenal Fatigue (AF) or low thyroid function.

 Remember, the adrenal glands, the thyroid, and the ovaries are intricately linked through the OAT axis.
 If one is dysregulated, the others can also be affected.

 The adrenal glands produce cortisol, your body’s main anti-stress hormone.
 That means that if your body is under stress, which is what happens during these transition phases, and it’s not getting the right kind of support, this stress can turn chronic and put a lot of pressure on your adrenals to produce more and more cortisol.
-This can eventually lead to AFS.
+This can eventually lead to Adrenal Fatigue.

 You’ll notice that a lot of these symptoms are similar to menopause symptoms, and that’s because they do affect each other, and their common root is a hormonal one.
 But the good news is that by working on one, you can improve the other.